-Following the National Defense Authorization Act (NDAA) coming into force in August 2019, Oncam is pleased to confirm that our entire product portfolio is NDAA compliant.
+Following the National Defense Authorization Act (NDAA) coming into force in August 2019 and subsequent November 2022 rulings, We are pleased to confirm that our entire product portfolio including our latest range of Oncam C-Series cameras are NDAA fully compliant.
 All Oncam cameras use NDAA-compliant chipsets.

 At Oncam, we keep the importance of physical and cyber security at the forefront during the inception, design, development, testing and maintenance phases of our products and we are committed to supporting your security needs and those of the whole industry.
 To read more about our security, please take a look here.

 Get in touch with the Oncam Team if you have any questions.

 This technology, and many more, are available on the Oncam C-Series.